amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"overflow tolerance`" [double] defines the maximum allowed jump in residual.
 The default value is 3.0e+50.

+* `"controller training start`" [int] defines the iteration number when the stagnation controller starts to collect data of the convergence history.
+Default is 0.

+* `"controller training end`" [int] defines the iteration number when the stagnation controller stops to collect data of the convergence history.
+The cotroller becomes active on the next iteration.
+Default is 3.

 .. code-block:: xml

    <ParameterList name="GMRES with HYPRE AMG">  <!-- parent list -->